-- Plagiarism representing another author's ideas, writings or works as one's own or using another's ideas, writings or works without acknowledgment e.g., "cutting and pasting"; - Work that is submitted for one class and is used for another; - Data fabrication; - Copying or allowing work to be copied from (this includes examinations, and all written work); - Unauthorized access to examination questions; - Modification of examination results; - Using unauthorized notes or communication devices that provide examination information; - Individual misrepresentation (i.e. allowing someone else to take one's exam, or taking someone else's exam); - Collaborating with others in work, contrary to the stated rules of an examination or assignment; - Assisting other students in any of these acts.
+- Plagiarism representing another author's ideas, writings or works as one's own or using another's ideas, writings or works without acknowledgment e.g., "cutting and pasting"; - Work that is submitted for one class and is used for another; - Data fabrication; - Copying or allowing work to be copied from (this includes examinations, and all written work); - Unauthorized access to examination questions; - Modification of examination results; - Using unauthorized notes or communication devices that provide examination information; - Individual misrepresentation (i.e. allowing someone else to take one's exam, or taking someone else's exam); - Collaborating with others in work, contrary to the stated rules of an examination or assignment; - Submitting work acquired through artificial intelligence (AI) including from platforms like ChatGPT, Grammarly, etc.; or - Assisting other students in any of these acts.